-\ Phil Fournier, MD (Medical Director of SHS) Robert Baldor, MD Eric Garcia, MD Kwaja Hussain, MD \ Mary Lindholm, MD Roger Luckmann, MD Kristen Mallett, MD

-Lynn O'Neil, NP Ed Zaccaria, MD

-\ In the case of faculty having education leadership positions within the School of Medicine such as clerkship director and learning communities mentor, those faculty members will not be available to be the PCP for medical students and medical care provided by those physicians will be limited to urgent situations only.
+- Phil Fournier, MD (Director, SHS) Robert Baldor, MD Joe DiFranza, MD - Mary Lindholm, MD Kristen Mallett, MD Lynn O'Neil, NP Ed Zaccaria, MD - In the case of faculty having education leadership positions within the School of Medicine such as clerkship director, learning communities mentor, those faculty members will not be available to be the PCP for medical students and medical care will be limited to urgent situations only.

-If you are enrolled in the BC/BS student health insurance plan, the Student Health Service is automatically recognized as the student's primary care provider (PCP).
+If you are enrolled in the BC/BS student health insurance plan, the Student Health Service is automatically recognized as the required source of referral.
 If you are insured through a different plan, you can still use the SHS, as long as your insurance is accepted by UMass Memorial, which accepts most plans.

-If you already have an established PCP who is in the BC/BS network, or would like to select a different UMass Memorial physician as your PCP, either on the University campus or in the community at a non-teaching site, we can arrange for you to do so and have this physician be recognized by BC/BS as your PCP.
+If you already have an established PCP who is in the BC/BS network, or would like to select a different UMass Memorial physician as your PCP, either on the University campus or in the community at a non-teaching site, we can arrange for you to do so and have this physician be recognized by BC/BS as your PCP for referral purposes.
 However, to do so you MUST contact SHS to complete the PCP enrollment process.